Data Streams

 In a fast-paced world of SaaS products, waiting long for a complete solution redesign can cost businesses lots of money.
 Being a pragmatic agency working in SaaS niche only, we chose the optimal way that brings maximum result in minimum time.

 While working on a full-scale redesign, we also created an interim version of the redesign focused solely on revamping the user interface.
-Seeing a modern design sends users an immediate signal that the product is up-to-date and doesn't lose to the competitors.
+Seeing a modern design sends users an immediate signal that the product is up-to-date and doesn't fall behind the competitors.
 While the comprehensive redesign took several more months to implement, the interim version supported DataStream’s existing needs, reaching the global market sooner.

 As a result, Data Streams could see the results of our work before the developers got to the complex process of fundamental redesign.
 Big shifts in user experience take time – but we know ways of bringing the results faster.